 The best thing to do once you spot these is to intervene as quickly as possible.
-Here are a few tips that have worked for me in the past:
+Here are 3 ways to get rid of aphids naturally:

-- Shoot ‘em!
 With water that is.
-Check your young lettuce plants often.
+Check your lettuce and brassica plants often.
 Once you spot aphids go get yourself a spray bottle and fill it with water.
 You can use your hose as well but I like how the spray bottles have a more direct shot.
 Just spray the aphids directly.
 A lot of the time this is enough to knock them off and if you are persistent it will take care of the problem.
 I have also added a tiny bit of dish soap to the water bottle and have had success with that as well.

-- Cut ‘em!
-If you are like me and are sometimes a lazy gardener (hey, life gets busy, am I right?) the aphids may get a bit out of control before you have a chance to intervene.
-In this case it might be best to cut or trim the leaves or plants that are most affected.
-You can clip off the stems or leaves that have the most aphid clusters and compost them or throw them in with your yard waste if you don’t have a compost (yet!
-You should think about starting one, they are fun, more on that another day).
-If you are able to toss most of the aphid clusters you can then use the spray ‘em method for any remaining affected areas.
-If its at the end of the season you may want to consider pulling out the whole plant and composting it to prevent further spread or possible overwintering of the little a-holes.
-This is probably what I should have done with my kale last year.
-Sigh.
-Live and learn.
+If the aphids get out of control before you have a chance to intervene it might be best to cut or trim the leaves or plants that are most affected.
+You can clip off the stems or leaves that have the most aphid clusters and throw them in with your yard waste.
+If you are able to toss most of the aphid clusters you can then use the first method for any remaining affected areas.
+If its at the end of the season you may want to consider pulling out the whole plant and disposing of it in order to prevent the aphids from overwintering.

 Best of luck to you.
 What other methods have you had success with in getting rid of aphids?
 Comment below and share!